20% OFF your first business expansion. Learn more.

 Selecting an appropriate business structure is crucial.
 As a foreigner, you can opt for a Limited Liability Company (PT PMA), which allows foreign ownership.
 Collaborate with a legal consultant to determine the most suitable structure for your business.
 Register your business name and obtain a unique tax identification number (NPWP).

-Indonesia mandates minimum capital requirements for foreign-owned businesses.
-Prepare the necessary funds and deposit them in a local bank account.
-Your investment plan should align with the regulations the Indonesia Investment Coordinating Board (BKPM) sets.
-Prepare financial statements and a feasibility study to demonstrate the viability of your business.
+Indonesia requires foreign-owned businesses to meet a minimum capital requirement.
+To comply with this regulation, you need to prepare the necessary funds and deposit them in a local bank account.
+Your investment plan should align with the regulations set by the Indonesia Ministry of Investment/BKPM.
+Additionally, you should prepare financial statements and a feasibility study to demonstrate your business’s viability.

 Navigating the regulatory landscape in Indonesia requires acquiring the appropriate licenses and permits.
 Work closely with legal experts to secure necessary approvals from relevant authorities such as the BKPM and local government agencies.
 Joint permits include the Business License (Izin Usaha) and Location Permit (Izin Lokasi).